 On the contrary, their behavior may stem from a place of unknowing and/or insecurity about their ability to sustain their position.
 Regardless of the reason, it is your duty as an empathetic leader to suspend your personal views and enter into their dwelling.
 You are essentially borrowing their frame of reference and witnessing what is important to them: values, beliefs, and urges.
 It is only with this knowledge that you can extend help that actually helps.
 Your ability to hold their experience allows them to feel seen, heard, and understood—all antidotes for belonging and inclusion.

 Self-awareness is the cornerstone of empathic relations.
 You must know the “self” that is being used to join the other in experience.
 This self contains your assumptions, views, values, wants, and all else that makes you an individual.
-If your sense of self is unfamiliar, there is a high risk for emotional contagion—the lines between your emotions and that of others become blurred.
+If your sense of self is unfamiliar, there is a high risk for emotional contagion – the lines between your emotions and those of others become blurred.
 This action causes you to lose objectivity and focus, making it difficult to provide effective support.
-Knowing self helps define boundaries—giving only within your capacity so you have space to ground yourself while serving your employees.
+Having a sense of self helps define boundaries, giving only within your capacity so you have space to ground yourself while serving your employees.

 Confidence in your values, needs, and wants ascertains your ability to return to your world when the needs of your employees are met.
 As you successfully tread the internal waters of your employees, you are still anchored to your possessions.
-You maintain and leverage your sense of individuality by becoming curious —asking questions from your angle, listening— attending to the tone, pace, and gesticulations of the other that clarifies or belies their story, and tuning into your inner reactions—inquiring about your somatic sensations and mental patterns that may arise.
+You maintain and leverage your sense of individuality by becoming curious, asking questions from your angle, listening, noticing the tone, pace, and gesticulations of the other person that clarifies or belies their story, and tuning into your inner reactions.
 You use this personal data to inform you about the most appropriate and thoughtful response to move the experience of empathetic leadership forward.

 We can attest that empathetic leadership is no simple endeavor.
 Carl Rogers affirmed empathy is complex and demanding, requiring practice and discipline.
 It is also nuanced and a thoughtful way of being with.
 Your ability to internalize employee occurrences can create a future of work that celebrates the whole human experience.
 As leaders, you hold the key to empathy.
 Your willingness to unlock multiple truths can make way for employees to reclaim their wisdom, language, ancestry, and creative power.

-Lisa Ike-Alvarez is an educator, life coach, and group facilitator with ten years of training, counseling, and consulting experience.
+Lisa Obianuju-Ike Alvarez is an educator, life coach, and group facilitator with ten years of training, counseling, and consulting experience.
 She is recognized for her unique approach to problem-solving and facilitating authentic and purposeful dialogue.
-She is a champion of, and for, the voices of the marginalized and possesses refined skills in helping individuals seek purpose from their daily regime.
+She is a champion of and for the voices of the marginalized and possesses refined skills in helping individuals seek purpose from their daily regime.